 The Registration Area is in the Gazebo on the grounds of the Historic Village.
 Walk to the registration area to register or pick up your pre-registration packet if you did not pick it up during the Ice Cream Social.
 CLICK HERE FOR A GOOGLE EARTH MAP OF THIS AREA Zoom and move around to show how to enter Spruce Street from the north or south.

 Parking – Shipshewana 103, 83 and Covered Bridge 62 Routes: Park in the two paved lots directly to the west across the road from the Historic Village (Trust Shield Insurance and the little park on either side of the the intersection of Richardson St. and North St).
-ONLY if there is room, you may also use these lots for the South Quilt Trail, Lake Cruise and Trail Routes.
+ONLY if there is room, you may also use these lots for the Quilt Trail, Lake Cruise and Trail Routes.
 Use caution when crossing Richardson St. to and from the Historic Village.

 Parking – All Other Routes: All other routes and overflow have parking at the Vicksburg Historic Village.
 However, you can’t enter their grass lot from Richardson.
 Navigate to Spruce St. (the road to the east of the Vicksburg Community Pavilion).
 Enter heading west via the short ONE WAY gravel drive to the immediate south of the Pavilion.
 Turn left into the grassy area (south) just before the one-way exits on to Richardson.
 Park as directed by the signs and markings in the grass lot next to the Historic Village.